½ day session often combined with visiting teachers leading the craft session in doors. See training notes for crafts and all resources.

 - Basic intro and questions to see what children already know about the celebration/story of Diwali (5 mins)

-- Give out sashes for main characters to wear and then read story as the chosen children to do some actions and role play to the obvious parts (10-15 mins)
+- Give out costumes for main characters to wear and then read story as the chosen children re-enact the story of Rama and Sita (10-15 mins)

 - Explain next activity ‘photo orienteering’ in hall and gardens areas, Pupils need to be in groups of 4 or 5 NB never any more than 5